donbonifacio/blog/content/post/rfc-driven-development.md

 is working and even on how to assess performance requirements.

-This initial research allows us to take a look at the code/module that we'll need to change, to gain context and have a clear picture of  we may need to perform.
+This initial research allows us to take a look at the code/module that we'll need to change, to gain context and have a clear picture of what we may need to implement.

-And after the RFC we should have a list of things will need to implement.

 Given that the team, and maybe some other stakeholders, will review the RFC, we get a change of validating dependencies and constraints before starting to